lf-edge/ekuiper/docs/en_US/operation/configuration_file.md

 # Basic configurations
-The configuration file for Kuiper is at ``$kuiper/etc/kuiper.yaml``.
+The configuration file for eKuiper is at ``$kuiper/etc/kuiper.yaml``.
 The configuration file is yaml format.

 ## Log level